How Leading Brands are Combating Freight Theft

 This multinational CPG leader faced a serious theft problem at its distribution centers.
 Over the course of just one year, it experienced 30 separate theft incidents, driven by fraudulent driver check-ins and identity scams.

-A Vector customer since 2021, this CPG giant had already increased its shipment volume while simultaneously reducing dwell time, as well as strengthened security protocols and improved safety across its facilities—proving that operational efficiency and cargo protection can go hand in hand.
+A Vector customer since 2021, this CPG giant had already increased its shipment volume while simultaneously reducing dwell time, as well as strengthening security protocols and improving safety across its facilities—proving that operational efficiency and cargo protection can go hand in hand.

 In response to the theft incidents, the company deployed Vector PreCheck in 2024.